derpyzza/River/SPEC.md

 s._elems  = malloc(sizeof(elem_t) * s.n_elems);
 ```

-except instead of doing all that, it's just a self-contained type with a len and a pointer part.
-basically just a fat pointer.
 the length of slices are known at run-time, rather than at compile time like with arrays.

 ```rs

 let arr: [_]u8 = [4, 6, 7, 8, 3, 7];
 let slice: [*]u8 = arr[3..5]; // => [8, 3, 7], len 3